-3. Necoichi Purrcision Cat Nail Clippers – Premium Choice
+3. Necoichi Purrcision Cat Nail Clippers

 At the other end of the price scale, at least for manual clippers, are the Necoichi Purrcision Cat Nail Clippers.
 Necoichi claims that these have a 30% thinner blade than other similar cutters, ensuring a cleaner cut, less chance of nail breakage, and improved visibility to ensure that you do not cut down to the quick.

 The pink part of the nail, towards the base, is called the quick.
 This is filled with nerve endings and blood vessels, and cutting it can cause a lot of pain, bleeding, and anxiety in your cat.
-Not only will it make it near impossible to finish cutting the claws this time, but your cat will remember and will be more likely to fight against any claw clipping next time.
+Not only will it make it near impossible to finish cutting the claws this time, but your cat will remember and be more likely to fight against claw clipping next time.

-4. Pet Republique Cat Nail Clipper – Best for Kittens
+4. Pet Republique Cat Nail Clipper

 Even if your young kitten doesn’t need too much help maintaining claw sharpness, it is a good idea to start when they are young by clipping every couple of months.
-This ensures that when they get older and when their claws really do need cutting down to prevent damage, your cat won’t stress through the whole experience.
-It’s easier for you and for your cat.
-However, a kitten’s claws are very small and thin and clippers that are too large do not offer the precision you need.
+This ensures that when they get older and their claws really need cutting down to prevent damage, your cat won’t stress through the whole experience.
+It’s easier for you and your cat.
+However, a kitten’s claws are very small and thin, and clippers that are too large do not offer the precision you need.
 They can also look quite daunting to a tiny cat.